neondatabase/neon/docs/rfcs/032-compute-aux-files.md

 * Mount time adds to start latency.
 Some slot files must be downloaded for Postgres to start, requiring careful batch access to prevent slow starts with thousands of small files.
 TODO: A detailed list of files that can block start needs to be compiled.
 TODO: check if snapshot files need to be read at startup.

 It not clear how to exactly mount S3 in our setup.
 We should restrict access to only a certain prefix, e.g. `/<branch_id>/<endpoint_id>`.
 Then we have to mount it somehow.
 AWS has `s3-csi`, but it is mounted on pod start and with our approach of pre-created computes we don't know endpoint/tenant during pod start.
 So we have to manage mount inside pod.
 That means setting `cap_admin` on pod.
 So not sure how to do that with pod.
 On the othe hand things are easier with NeonVM: in each pod we have VM and we have root access to it, so we can mount S3.
+*Alternative:*

+* create one filesystem for all tenants but encrypt its content with tenant-specific keys (using stackable encryption system like eCryptFS that can be mounted on top of CSI filesystem)
+* mount the filesystem on pod start
+* configure each tenant with the eCryptFS encryption key for its prefix
+* on compute start the tenant mounts the eCryptFS for its' prefix files
 TODO: Determine how to share credentials with the VM and restrict access to a specific prefix.

 Note: S3FS is not suited for general-purpose file systems due to its limitations, such as no in-place updates and high latency.
 However, it is suitable for the files discussed here.